 Criteria for home care:

-- If there is only mild symptom such as low-grade fever; cough; malaise; runny nose; or sore throat without any warning signs, providing care at home may be considered
+- Patients with mild symptoms such as low-grade fever; cough; malaise; runny nose; or sore throat without any warning signs

 - Patients who are symptomatic but no longer require hospitalization

 - When inpatient care is unavailable or unsafe (e.g., capacity is limited, and resources are unable to meet the demand for healthcare services)

 - Without underlying chronic conditions − such as lung or heart disease, renal failure or immune-compromising conditions that place the patient at increased risk of developing complications

 The decision to isolate and monitor a COVID-19 patient at home should be made on a case-by-case basis.
 Their clinical evaluation should include: